Codeception/Codeception/docs/02-GettingStarted.md

         url: 'http://myappurl.local'
 ```

-After we configured utl we can run this test with `run` command:
+After we configured URL we can run this test with `run` command:

 ``` bash
 $ php codecept.phar run